okupter/sst-sveltekit-starter/README.md

 pnpm sst deploy --stage prod
 ```

-This will make the deployement and output the URL of the application.
+This will make the deployement and output the application and API URLs.

+### Update the OAuth Authorized domains and callback URL

+From the previous step, you should have the API URL.

+- Copy the URL, and update the "Authorized domains" option in the OAuth consent screen of your Google application.
+- Go to the OAuth client you created earlier, and update the "Authorized redirect URIs" with the URL of the `API` stack suffixed with `/auth/google/callback`.
+For instance, if your API URL is https://xxxxxx.execute-api.us-east-1.amazonaws.com, then the callback URL will be https://xxxxxx.execute-api.us-east-1.amazonaws.com/auth/google/callback.